 ATV/ORV permits are REQUIRED for all RECREATIONAL users.

 Off Road Vehicle (ORV) permits are required for all recreational ORV users.
 A recreational ORV user is anyone who wants to use an ORV to access the park or preserve for recreational activities including sport hunting, and who is not a federally qualified subsistence user.
 If a non-local resident wants to engage in sport hunting with an ORV, they must obtain a recreational ORV permit.
 Permits are free of charge.
-ORV permits are available through the Slana Ranger Station and Copper Center Visitor Center.
+ORV permits are available through the Slana Ranger Station (8am-5pm) and the Wrangell-St. Elias Visitor Center in Copper Center (9am-5pm).

 Recreational ORV permits are required for the following trails: